Best Time to Plant Trees: A Seasonal Guide by Region and Species

 After planting: the critical first year

 Planting at the right time doesn’t guarantee survival.
-You still need proper care:
+You still need proper care.
+Here’s a month-by-month calendar for a fall-planted tree:

 Water correctly.
 The #1 killer of newly planted trees is wrong watering (too much or too little).
+A TreeGator watering bag takes the guesswork out.
+Fill it once and it delivers a slow, deep soak over 5-8 hours.
 Our new tree watering guide covers the exact schedule, amounts, and methods for the first three years.

 Mulch.
 A 3-4 inch ring of wood chip mulch reduces water loss by 25-50%, moderates soil temperature, and eliminates mower damage to the trunk.
 Keep mulch 3-6 inches from the bark.
 See our landscaping around trees guide for proper technique.